 A stock index helps in measuring changes in the prices of a group of stocks over a period of time which is made by selecting stocks of same sector or size.

 For instance, the Nifty 50 is comprised of 50 liquid and fundamentally strong companies.

 Stock futures are derivative contracts that give the power to buy or sell a certain set of stocks at a particular price on a certain date.
 Once the traders buy the contract, they are obligated to uphold the terms of the agreement.

 Currency futures also known as the forex futures, are exchange-traded futures contracts for buying or selling a particular amount of currency at a specific price and date in the future.

 An interest rate future is a type of futures contract with an underlying instrument which pays interest.
 It is an agreement between the buyer and seller for the future delivery of any interest-bearing asset at a particular price.

 Here are the most common terms that traders should know when trading futures:

 1. Instrument Type- The underlying asset for the futures trading can stock of a company, index, currency of interest rate.
-If we want trade a company stock then the instrument type will be ‘stock futures.’
+If we want to trade a company stock then the instrument type will be ‘stock futures.’

 2. Lot size- In the derivatives market, contracts cannot be traded for a single share but a fixed lot of the underlying share which is determined by the exchange on which it is traded on.
-For example a Reliance Industries Ltd. (RIL) futures contract has a lot of 250 RIL share that means when we buy one lot of futures contract of RIL, we are actually futures trading 250 shares of RIL.
+For example, a Reliance Industries Ltd. (RIL) futures contract has a lot of 250 RIL shares that means when we buy one lot of futures contract of RIL, we are actually futures trading 250 shares of RIL.

-3. Underlying Value- The underlying value is value of the asset on which the futures contract is based on.
+3. Underlying Value- The underlying value is the value of the asset on which the futures contract is based on.